cezarypiatek/cezarypiatek.github.io/src/content/post/no-more-staleelementreferenceexception/index.md

 }
 ```

-The mapping between UI elements and object that represents them is showed in the diagram below:
+The mapping between UI elements and objects which represents them is showed in the diagram below:

 ![stable element relation diagram](stable_element_diagram.jpg)